Emmanuel-xt/mapon/README.md

 add my gltd and .bin in thesame folder and run gltf-pipeline -i input.gltf -o output.glb this loaded the glb file , thougn not what i expected but it was loaded

+Transiting baco to continue qith Cesium Js, will be right back here in time